asharsha30-1996/LLM_SMART_ASSISTANCE/README.md

 **Note: We never exposed the tokens to openAI we used openAI only for prompting.**

+**Note:** The recepient details are stored as contact.json file and is contained in local

 # 5.Deploying a local LLM to store private information for future retrieval.

 This is more like making use of local LLMs like ollama to store and retrieve personal information.
 Used sqlite3 as a DB to store information and later retrieved information using ollam's local llama 3.1 B model to interact with the information shared.